speedyfriend67/Swifile-FileManager/README.md

 Requires these to build from source:

-* macOS with recent Xcode installations
+* macOS with recent Xcode installation
 * [HomeBrew](https://brew.sh)
 * [Theos](https://theos.dev)